-Prerequisite One or more specified papers that must be successfully completed prior to another paper according to the regulation for a programme.
+Prerequisite One or more specified courses that must be successfully completed prior to another course according to the regulation for a programme.
 A prerequisite may be waived, or re-specified as a corequisite under certain conditions.

-Prescriptor A description of the scope, purpose and content of a paper.
+Prescriptor A description of the scope, purpose and content of a course.

-Programme A prescribed set of one or more papers leading to a qualification (See also Course of Study).
+Programme A prescribed set of one or more courses leading to a qualification (See also Course of Study).